P4ALLcerthiti/P4ALL_Social_Network_Interaction/README.md

 # Dependencies

-The following libraries is necessary for the execution of Social Network Interaction module:
+The following libraries is necessary for the execution of Social Network Interaction module.
+Older subversions may also be compatible:

-[Qt 5.5] (http://www.qt.io/download-open-source/) : Used to build the sample App.
+[Qt 5.5.1] (http://www.qt.io/download-open-source/) : Used to build the sample App.
 [Eigen] (http://eigen.tuxfamily.org/index.php?title=Main_Page) : Library for linear algebra: matrices, vectors, numerical solvers, and related algorithms.